Seokhyeon315/Project2-SoundToText/README.md

 # Project2-SoundToText
-Full Stack project with Next JS, Python-Fast API, and Open AI api

-The goal of this project is converting sound from Youtube video to text.
+The goal of this project is converting sound from Youtube video to text using Python and OpenAI api.